sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 ## About this Guide

-This is a productive deployment guide for deploying the Authority Portal from scratch as either the MDS integrator or operator company.
+This is a productive deployment guide for deploying the Authority Portal from scratch.

 ## Prerequisites